5-Min Guide: How to Write a Reflection Paper & Examples

 In this section, reflect on the experience by analyzing what you learned, the challenges faced, and how your thoughts have changed.

-• Challenges or Difficulties: Describe any challenges or obstacles you encountered.
+• Challenges or Difficulties: Describe the obstacles you faced.
+Example: “One challenge was [challenge] because [reason].”

 • Personal Impact: Reflect on how the experience affected you emotionally, mentally, or physically.